ZoomQuiet/ZoomQuiet.io/content/IMHO/yw-on-oop.md

 ![yw_screen-shot-2014-01-02-at-2-02-38-am.png](http://zoomq.qiniudn.com/ZQCollection/img/yw_screen-shot-2014-01-02-at-2-02-38-am.png)

 For the purpose of code reusing, OO encourages a level of abstraction which makes programs hard to understand and hard to analyze.
 I often see Java programs with multiple levels of inheritance, overloading and design patterns, but actually doing very little.
-And because there is so much code that doesn’t do useful things, it is really hard to find out which part of the code is doing the thing you want.
+And because there is so much code that doesn't do useful things, it is really hard to find out which part of the code is doing the thing you want.
 It is like going through a maze.
-Another nice word for this is “robustness”.
-If I have to go into all this trouble to make code reusable or robust, I’d rather just make copies of the code and modify them, but keep each copy simple and easy to understand.
+Another nice word for this is "robustness".
+If I have to go into all this trouble to make code reusable or robust, I'd rather just make copies of the code and modify them, but keep each copy simple and easy to understand.

 Whenever you criticize Java or C++ for their verbosity, OO proponents will tell you that they are not authentic OO languages.
 They would ask you to look at Smalltalk.
-If Smalltalk’s ways are that good, why almost nobody is using Smalltalk now?
+If Smalltalk's ways are that good, why almost nobody is using Smalltalk now?
 Because there are real problems in its approach.
 I think Smalltalk is the origin of over-abstraction and over-complication you find in other OO languages.

-The “authentic” OO style of Smalltalk promotes the notion of “extremely late binding”, which basically means that the meaning of the program constructs is determined as late as possible.
+The "authentic" OO style of Smalltalk promotes the notion of "extremely late binding", which basically means that the meaning of the program constructs is determined as late as possible.
 Late binding gives you a chance to swap out the underlying implementation without forcing the upper levels to change, but this also means that you are no longer sure what a piece of code means.
-When I look at expressions such as ’1+2′ and ‘if (t) then … else …’ in Java or C++, I at least know for sure that they mean an integer addition and an usual conditional.
-But I’m no longer sure about this in an “extremely late binding language”, because the meaning of ‘+’ and ‘if” can be redefined.
+When I look at expressions such as '1+2′ and 'if (t) then ...  else ... ' in Java or C++, I at least know for sure that they mean an integer addition and an usual conditional.
+But I'm no longer sure about this in an "extremely late binding language", because the meaning of '+' and 'if" can be redefined.
 Giving the programmers the power of defining control structures is a bad idea, because soon your language will be abundant of quirky control structures designed by programmers who try to be clever.
 It will no longer be the language that you used to know.

-An example for this feature is Smalltalk’s conditional structure, which looks like this:
+An example for this feature is Smalltalk's conditional structure, which looks like this:

     :::smalltalk